4 min read

 Company A would definitely have to provide material evidence of market confusion that occurs with, for example, customers, suppliers, or partners.

-Even when there is no doubt of similarity between the marks of Company A and Company B, which can lead to the confusion among the participants in the market, it is certain that Company B would use defense by invoking Article 41 of the Law on Trademarks.
-This provision stipulates that the trademark holder (Company A) cannot prohibit another person (Company B) from marketing the goods/services under the same or similar mark, if that mark is a business name or a name that has been obtained in a conscientious manner before a recognized date of the trademark priority claim.
+Even when there is no doubt of similarity between the marks of Company A and Company B, which can lead to confusion among the participants in the market, it is certain that Company B would use defense by invoking Article 41 of the Law on Trademarks.
+This provision stipulates that the trademark holder (Company A) cannot prohibit another person (Company B) from marketing the goods/services under the same or similar mark if that mark is a business name or a name that has been obtained in a conscientious manner before a recognized date of the trademark priority claim.

 We conclude that it is highly likely that the trademark protection procedure would be unsuccessful since company B has a previously registered business name.
 If the trade name of company A was by any chance protected by a trademark prior to 2012, it would be easy to prevent company B from using the trademark of company A in its business name.